claflamme/axegrinder/README.md

 ### Accessibility Standards

-Since axegrinder is just a wrapper around aXe, you can use any of the aXe "tags" to specify which standards to validate against.
+Since axegrinder is a wrapper around aXe, you can use any of the aXe "tags" to specify which standards to validate against.
 You can set multiple standards at once, as a comma-separated list:

 ```
 axegrinder crawl http://nodejs.org --levels=wcag2a,wcag2aa